fidian/ngx-mutation-observer/README.md

 If you're only looking for a way to see if elements are visible, I suggest checking out [ngx-visibility](https://github.com/fidian/ngx-visibility) instead.
 This doesn't notice everything - for instance, an element whose width is set to "50%" will not report a mutation when the window is resized or when a scrollbar is visible.
 Instead, a mutation is reported when the width is changed from "50%" to "75%" or to "128px".

+If you only care about when elements are resized, including resize events due to browser window size changing, look at [ngx-resize-observer](https://github.com/fidian/ngx-resize-observer/).

 ## Demonstration